-Sleep is a foundational block of military wellness, but only 30% of Service Members get enough sleep—with most sleeping less than 6 hours per night.
-Many factors contribute to this alarming number, including a lack of evidence-based information about sleep.
+Sleep is a foundational block of military wellness and health.
+But only 30% of Service Members get enough of it—with most sleeping less than 6 hours per night.
 What you believe to be true about sleep will drive your behaviors and sleep habits.
-For example, if you think that you can train your brain and body to perform well with less sleep, you'll put effort into that.
-On the flip side, if you’re aware that sleep is essential to optimal health and performance, and you can't offset the consequences of lack of sleep, you'll make sleep a priority.
+For example, if you think you can train your brain and body to endure sleep deprivation, you'll put effort into that.
+On the flip side, if you’re aware that sleep is essential, you'll make it a priority.

-Myth: Many Service Members need no more than 6 hours of sleep for optimal military wellness and performance.
+Myth: Many Service Members need no more than 6 hours of sleep.

-Just like everyone else, Service Members need 7–9 hours of sleep, and sleeping less than that isn’t a sign of mental and physical toughness.
-While rare genetic mutations allow some people to sustain health and performance with less than 7 hours of sleep every night, those mutations only affect 1 in 4 million people worldwide.
+Just like everyone else, Service Members need 7–9 hours of sleep.
+While rare genetic mutations allow some to sustain health and performance with less than 7 hours of sleep every night, those mutations only affect 1 in 4 million people worldwide.

 Myth: You can train your brain and body to sustain performance with less sleep.

-Myth: It’s best to stay in bed with your eyes closed if you’re having a hard time falling asleep.
+Myth: Stay in bed with your eyes closed if you’re having a hard time falling asleep.

-Fact: Your brain can learn to associate an environment with a specific behavior, and being in that particular environment makes it easier to perform the behavior associated with it.
-The goal is to learn and reinforce the association between lying in bed and sleeping, not staying awake.
-In general, if you can't sleep within 20 minutes of going to bed, then get up, do something relaxing, and only go back to bed when you feel tired.
+Your brain can learn to associate an environment with a specific behavior, and the goal is to learn and reinforce the association between lying in bed and sleeping.
+If you can't fall asleep within 20 minutes of going to bed, then get up, do something relaxing, and go back to bed when you feel tired.

 Myth: A good sleeper can fall asleep anytime, anywhere.

-Fact: Exercise at any time of the day makes it easier to fall asleep and improves sleep quality.
+Exercise at any time of the day makes it easier to fall asleep and improves sleep quality.
 However, vigorous physical activity causes your heart rate and body temperature to temporarily raise.
 If you exercise too close to bedtime (within 60 minutes), this rise in temperature might make it harder for you to relax and sleep.
-Learn and observe how long your body takes to settle down after a workout session and use that as a limit to perform vigorous exercise in the evening.
+Figure out how long your body takes to settle down after a workout session and use that as a limit to perform vigorous exercise in the evening.

-Myth: A drink or two before bed helps you get restorative sleep.
+Myth: A drink or two before bed helps you sleep better.

-Fact: Alcohol causes you to become unconscious and fall asleep quicker.
+Alcohol causes you to become unconscious and fall asleep quicker.
 However, even a small quantity of alcohol consumed close to bedtime reduces sleep quality.
-Alcohol makes it harder to spend enough time in the restorative stages of sleep as well.
-This is also true for some over-the-counter medications.
-The active drugs in these pills (diphenhydramine and doxylamine) can help you fall asleep easier, but they might reduce sleep quality and cause grogginess the next morning.
+Alcohol also makes it harder to spend enough time in the restorative stages of sleep.

 Myth: A warm bedroom is the best environment for sleep.